msjaiswal/book-notes/Effective Engineer.markdown

 - Hone Your Ability to Respond and Recover Quickly
     - Leverage ( Recovering quickly ) > Leverage ( Preventing Failures )
 - “script for success,” practice failure scenarios, and work on our ability to recover quickly.
+- Make batch process idempotent
+- Make processes retrable i.e. not leaving any global state.

+### Invest in your team's Growth
+- Invest in onboarding.
+- The higher you climb up the engineering ladder, the more your effectiveness will be measured not by your individual contributions but by your impact on the people around you.
-**"You’re a staff engineer if you’re making a whole team better than it would be otherwise.
+- **"You’re a staff engineer if you’re making a whole team better than it would be otherwise.
 You’re a principal engineer if you’re making the whole company better than it would be otherwise.
 And you’re distinguished if you’re improving the industry.”**
-￼
+￼- Focus primarily on making everyone around you succeed.
+- Your career depends on your team's success.
+- Make hiring everyone's responsibility.
+- Shared ownership of code.
+  - Keep bus factor more than one.
+  - Shared ownershop removes isolated silos of information.
+- Build collective wisdom through post mortems.
+- Invest in automated testing.
   - Automated testcases lead to higher confidence when refactoring.
   - Write test cases when the code is fresh in mind.
   - Don’t be dogmatic about 100% code coverage.
   - Value of tests increases over time and cost to write goes down.

-### Technical Debt
-- Taking technical debt is fine as far as it is repaid within time.

-### Measure What You Want to Improve
-- If you can’t measure it, you can’t improve it
-- Good Metric
-    - They help you focus on the right things
+- Hire the best.
-    - Drives forward progress.
-- The metric you choose influences your decisions and behavior.
-- Choose metrics that
-    - 1) maximize impact,
-    - 2) are actionable,
-    - 3) are responsive yet robust.

-### Instagram
-1. Simplicity
-2. Optimise for Operational Complexity
-3. Instrument Everything

 - Surround yourself with great advisors

-### Iteration Speed

-- Continuous deployment to support rapid validation.
-- High test coverage to reduce build and site breakages.
-- Fast unit tests to encourage people to run them.
-- Fast and incremental compiles and reloads to reduce development time.
+:sunny: **“Leverage is the lens through which effective engineers view their activities. ”** :sunny:

 Step 1: